 There are many specialized areas in dentistry, making it difficult for many people to decipher which specialty does what.
-Confusion increases when the names of the dental specialties are as similar as endodontics and orthodontics.
-In this case there is a clear distinction between these two areas of dentistry.
+Confusion increases when the names of the dental specialties are similar, such as endodontics and orthodontics.
+In this case, there is a clear distinction between these two areas of dentistry.
 For example, if you are told that you may need an apicoectomy, an endodontist is the proper specialist to contact.
+However, if you’ve been told that your jaw needs to be repositioned, an orthodontist can help.
+While each professional is a dentist, an endodontist focuses on the interior of the tooth and root canals, while an orthodontist works with the alignment of teeth and jaw.
+Understanding the differences between endodontics and orthodontics can help you know which specialist you should be seeing for your dental needs.

 Simply put, an endodontist is a dental professional who specializes in treating issues involving the dental pulp.
 The dental pulp is the soft tissue inside the tooth that can sometimes become injured or infected due to dental trauma or tooth decay.